sleekmason/Lilidog/README.md

 - Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)

-- Lxterminal by default as x-terminal-emulator, with URXVT terminal also installed.<br/>
+- Lxterminal is default, with URXVT terminal also installed.
+Use "App Alternatives in the menu <br/>
+to switch default terminals (x-terminal-emulator).

 - URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox. <br/>

-- Conky Chooser toggle allows for toggling different conky's, and has all sorts of relevant info, including connected drives, number of packages installed, and more.
+- Conky Chooser toggle allows for toggling different conky's, and has all sorts of relevant info, <br/>
+including connected drives, number of packages installed, and more.

 - Picom Composite Manager with transparency enabled.
-There is also a config file for compton should you choose to install it. <br/>
-Look in the configuration menu to access ~/.config/picom.conf (Sid is still using Compton until updated!)
+Look in the configuration menu to access ~/.config/picom.conf.

-- Live USB Maker  The folks at antiX/MX made a great little utility for making Live USB's.
-Adapted for Lilidog.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.

 - Feh sets the wallpaper.
-More wallpapers are located in ~/Pictures/wallpapers.
-Right-Click in Thunar to change the wallpaper.
+Place wallpapers in ~/Pictures/wallpapers.
+Wallpaper changer is in the menu under Configuration.

 - System notifications enabled with Dunst.
-Set your own settings in ~/.config/dunst/dunstrc.

-- Menu Extras list, with install options for Liquorix kernel, Sleek kernel, Qemu, Virtualbox, Steam, and more.
+- Menu Extras, with install options for Liquorix kernel, Qemu, Virtualbox (sid), Steam, and more to come.

 - All custom scripts are in /usr/local/bin.
 Some of the fun ones are: <br/>
 winfuncs tiler - For tiling and such.
 Set your own keybinds! <br/>